Los-had/Vigenere-cipher/README.md

-# Vignère-cipher
+# Vigenère-cipher
-Encrypt text with Vignère cipher in ruby
+Encrypt text with Vigenère cipher in ruby
 # installing and using
 Download the project on github.
 After that open your terminal and write:
 ```